jdx/mise/docs/cli/exec.md

 use this to avoid modifying the shell session or running ad-hoc commands with mise tools set.

-Tools will be loaded from .mise.toml/.tool-versions, though they can be overridden with &lt;RUNTIME> args Note that only the plugin specified will be overridden, so if a `.tool-versions` file includes "node 20" but you run `mise exec python@3.11`; it will still load node@20.
+Tools will be loaded from mise.toml, though they can be overridden with &lt;RUNTIME> args Note that only the plugin specified will be overridden, so if a `mise.toml` file includes "node 20" but you run `mise exec python@3.11`; it will still load node@20.

 The "--" separates runtimes from the commands to pass along to the subprocess.